 Latte Hass’s obituary established her as the first lady of diving.
 Her career, as a diver, an underwater camera person, a writer, television and movie star, and (sigh) as a beautiful woman, was stellar.
-She was essentially the role model for yet-to-be pop star Madonna, another woman who exploited exploitation and established women as creative people who control their own destiny.
-When reading her work, watching her swim, the ease and grace in which she moves are infectious and unyielding uplifting.
+She was essentially the model (in the sense of building her own agency and power (Kaplan) for yet-to-be pop star Madonna, another woman who exploited exploitation and established women as creative people who control their own destiny.
+When reading Hass’s work, watching her swim, the ease and grace in which she moves are infectious and unyielding uplifting.

 Her first movie won an academy award in 1959.